 Get to know GamingBolt’s staff – we’re awesome, after all.
 Here’s some info we think you should have on us.

 Rashid was the guy who created GamingBolt.com and hired all the wonderful (and a bit deranged) people working here.
-He and his staff have been working hard to see GamingBolt through to the top for three years now, and it’s Rashid’s dream to see GamingBolt.com become the biggest gaming blog out there with features to boot that you will hardly find on any other site.
+He and his staff have been working hard to see GamingBolt through to the top for four years now, and it’s Rashid’s dream to see GamingBolt.com become the biggest gaming blog out there with features to boot that you will hardly find on any other site.
 Other than working hard to make his dream come true 36 hours a day, Rashid also enjoys playing games (duh).
 His favourite franchise is Metal Gear Solid, which was what basically got him into gaming.
 His obsession with Solid Snake and anything to do with the MGS franchise borders on insanity, but we know he means well, and he’d never (intentionally) kill someone over such issues.

 Pramath is a bit of a gaming nut, with highly extreme opinions one way or the other- if he likes a game, he outright adores it, and if he dislikes it, he can get vitriolic towards it.
 Pramath started gaming, like many of us, with the original Super Mario Bros on the NES, and hasn’t looked back since.
 A self professed handheld gaming nut, Pramath’s favorite game franchise of all time is The Legend of Zelda- as a matter of personal security, do NOT criticize Zelda around him.
 He goes off like a loose canon if anyone but him does that.